From Private to Public: Benchmarking GANs in the Context of Private Time Series Classification: Experiments Results

 Table~\ref{tab:arch_grid} shows the subset of different convolutional setups.
 The f1-scores of the baseline InceptionTime classifier for this dataset was 0.9492 and the best-performing architecture achieved 0.9220.
 Therefore, with the correct architecture, the model dropped only 2.7\% in performance.
-However, the results provide evidence that with a worse selection of the architecture the performance can drop down to 0.4149.
-Furthermore, the results show that the increase in the z-dimension did not provide any improvement.
+However, the results provide evidence that with a worse selection of the architecture, the performance can drop to 0.4149.
+Furthermore, the results indicate that the increase in the z-dimension did not provide any improvement.
 However, the filter size and filter number play an important role.
-Because of that, the architecture search can be quite expensive, especially as training a generative model is costly.
+As a result, the architecture search can be expensive, especially as training a generative model is costly.